 The Scottish Government published new information for people with a neurological condition on 2 April 2020.

-The Association of British Neurologists has published guidance on COVID-19 and neurological conditions.
+The Association of British Neurologists has published - and is regularly revising - guidance on COVID-19 and neurological conditions.

 This is an exciting time for the neurological community in Scotland.
 Scotland’s first five year plan for neurological conditions - Neurological Care and Support in Scotland: A Framework for Action 2020 - 2025 - was published in December 2019.
 There is a detailed implementation plan to follow in early 2020, and there are new standards for neurological care in Scotland.
 Read on for more information.